Showing posts with label personal growth. Show all posts

 If someone only calls when they need a favor, newsflash: you’re a convenience, not a companion.

-Loyalty is earned, not owed.
 Respect yourself enough to walk away from emotional leeches.
-You weren’t born to be drained.

 3. Apologizing when you’ve done nothing wrong

-Ever caught yourself saying “sorry” just for existing?
+Ever caught yourself saying sorry just for existing?

 Stop.